 In the Chicago area the program covers the popular CTA, Metra, and Pace transit systems as well as the Northwestern Shuttle.
 Also, employees who use the South Shore, the Chicago Water Taxi and other local transit systems will be able to take advantage of pre-tax deductions.

 What is the pre-tax limit for commuter benefits?

-The monthly pre-tax limit beginning in 2019 for transit and for parking in the New York, San Francisco, and Washington, D.C. metropolitan areas is $260.
+The monthly pre-tax limit beginning in 2020 for transit and for parking is $270.
 The limits are indexed for inflation and the IRS announces the new limits near the end of the year.
 New limits will be communicated to participants as they become available.
-Only the metro areas listed above will have pre-tax deductions.
-The Chicago area will remain a post-tax deduction.

 What if my monthly train pass or total transit benefits exceed the monthly pre-tax limit?

-How will I receive my monthly train and/or shuttle passes?
+How will I receive my monthly train passes?

-Monthly Metra and Northwestern Shuttle passes will be sent by our vendor via U.S. Mail to your home address.
+Monthly Metra passes may be sent by our vendor via U.S. Mail to your home address.
 All passes are placed in the mail no later than the 22nd of each month.
 You must make sure that your home address is correct in myHR.
 To check or change your home address, log into the myHR Self Service Portal at myhr.northwestern.edu.

 What if my transit agency uses farecards?
 How do I obtain one?

 Employees must first obtain a fare card from their transit agency before enrolling in the transit benefit program through PayFlex.
 Your card number / account number is required when you enroll online.